Skip to main content

 What Is Charcot-Marie-Tooth Disease (CMT)?

 Charcot-Marie-Tooth disease (CMT) is an inherited neurological disorder.
-It affects the peripheral nerves (nerves outside the brain and spinal cord), causing muscle weakness and numbness.
+It is called a peripheral neuropathy because it affects peripheral nerves, which are nerves outside the brain and spinal cord.
+The nerve types affected in CMT are:

 What Are the Signs & Symptoms of Charcot-Marie-Tooth Disease (CMT)?

 There are many different types of CMT.
-Symptoms and the age when they begin depend on the type.
-In some types of CMT, babies and toddlers have weakness and muscle loss.
+The symptoms someone has and at what age they start varies depending on the type.
+In some kinds of CMT, babies and toddlers have weakness and muscle loss.
 They may:

 • hold their head up, sit, crawl, stand, and walk later than most kids do